ViscousTests/website/content/docs/gaming/fps-principles.md

 ## Cover

 In games like Apex Legends, it's a good principle to keep part of your screen obscured by cover when fighting, to give your opponent a smaller area to hit.
+At the very least, make it so that when you are peeking out of cover you are also shooting - this way worst case you are trading damage one-to-one with your opponent.

 ## Influences